george-gca/bracis_2023_srcaps/pages/our_solution.md

 </figure>

 <!--
+This is the diagram of our model

+Based on the capsnet architecture introduced by LaLonde and Bagci

+During training

+sequence of capsule blocks

 This is the diagram of our model, named SRCaps.
 It is based on the CapsNet architecture introduced in the work of LaLonde and Bagci.
 During training, the model receives a batch of images patches pairs, one with low resolution and the other with high resolution.
 The low resolution image is fed to the encoder, which is composed of a single convolutional layer.
 The output of the encoder is then fed to a sequence of capsule blocks, each having a residual connection with its input.
 The output of the last capsule block is then fed to another convolutional layer, which has a residual connection with the output of the first convolutional layer.
 Then the output of the last convolutional layer is fed to the UPNet, which is responsible for the upsampling of the image.
 The output of the UPNet is then compared to the high resolution image using a loss function.
 The loss function is then used to update the weights of the model.
 The main difference between the training and validation phases is that during validation, the model receives a single LR/HR image pair, instead of a batch of patches per step.
 -->